ansaraidarbek/postalSearch/README.md

 # postalSearch

-this project is the UI implementation of postal search card
+this project is the UI implementation of postal search cart

 # project snippet!
 ![Preview](preview.jpg)